Yoric/ronin-time-bureaucrats/time-travel.md

 ### Killing off Bureaucrats

-An important consequence of both the Law of Observable Contradictions, the ability to Call for Future Help and also the Law of Deflection of Deadly Damage \(discussed in chapter Where, When and How: The Rules\) is that Time Travellers \(and people aware of Time Travel\) tend to take extreme measures to avoid killing anyone, in particular other Time Travellers.
+An important consequence of both the Law of Observable Contradictions and the ability to Help Themselves is that Time Travellers \(and people aware of Time Travel\) tend to take extreme measures to avoid killing:

+* anyone in their past;
+* anyone who might be a Time Traveler;
+* anyone who might somehow interact with their past;
+* in particular, themselves.

+That's because any such death has a tendency to snowball into an Observable Contradiction that may end up being very hard to Explain or Bandage.

+* , in particular other Time Travellers.
 Killing a Time Traveller \(or, if you are a Time Traveller, killing a time-immobile witness\) tends to cause all sorts of unexpected Observable Contradictions, which in turn has pretty good chances of trapping you in a Pocket Continuum from which you might not be able to escape.

 Corollaries: